Control Loop¶

 s | This setting specifies the integral reset time, \(T_I\), in seconds.
 A shorter value makes the controller integrate faster and eliminates steady-state error more aggressively.

 This setting specifies the global variable that the controller writes at each evaluation.
-This variable represents the actuator, such as sparge gas flow rate, impeller speed, or jacket duty.
+This variable represents the actuator, such as sparge gas flow rate, impeller speed, or jacket duty, and will be modified by the action of the controller.
+The control variable should have a global variable Data Source set to Custom Logic.

 This setting specifies the global variable that the controller reads at each step.
 This variable represents the measured quantity being regulated, such as dissolved oxygen, temperature, or pH.